 Step 3.
 Contact the other party

 Start by finding the right person to talk to about the problem.
-When there is a complaints department, use it.
-When there isn't, talk to someone in authority, such as a manager or owner.
+If there’s a complaints department, use it.
+If there isn't, talk to someone in authority, such as a manager or owner.

 You could start with something like this:

 My name is __________.
 I would like to make a complaint about a product I bought from your company.
 Could you direct me to the person who handles complaints?

 They may say you have to make your complaint in writing.
 If they do, ask for a name and address of the relevant person.

 When you find the right person to talk to, clearly explain your problem.
 Be firm and businesslike, but polite.
 You can say something like this: